Lalitgis/Computer_Vision_Project/README.md

 - Detect buildings in remote and urban areas.
 - Compare model performance across different geographies.
 - Evaluate the use of various satellite and drone imagery resolutions.
-- Output: Shapefiles / raster masks for integration into GIS software (e.g., QGIS, ArcGIS).
+- Output: Shapefiles/raster masks for integration into GIS software (e.g., QGIS, ArcGIS).

 ### 2. Weed Detection
 - Segment weeds from crops in drone imagery.